-You’ve likely heard about the growing opioid epidemic that America is facing today – that almost 100 people die every single day in this country from an opioid overdose.
+You’ve heard about the growing opioid epidemic that America is facing today.
+It’s been in the papers.
+The government has talked about it liberally and organizations are always trying to bring awareness to the public.
+On average, nearly 100 people die every single day in this country from an opioid overdose.

-One of the most commonly abused prescription drugs on the market today, fentanyl is an extremely potent and exceedingly powerful opioid analgesic used to treat severe pain.
+Fentanyl is one of the most commonly abused prescription drugs on the market today.
+It is an extremely potent and exceedingly powerful opioid analgesic used to treat severe pain.
 Additionally, it is also used in patients that have already developed a tolerance to other opioids.

 Like many other opioids, fentanyl can be highly addictive and as such is categorized by the DEA as a Schedule II substance.
 Due to the high potential for abuse, physicians are generally hesitant to prescribe it and will more often than not use it only in the short term to prevent any undesirable physical dependencies that may develop.

 A synthetic, lipophilic phenylpiperidine opioid agonist with properties to relax the body and block pain.